helena-intel/openvino/docs/install_guides/installing-openvino-linux.md

    vi ~/.bashrc
    ```

+2. Press the **i** key to switch to insert mode.

-2. Add this line to the end of the file:
+3. Add this line to the end of the file:
    ```sh
    source /opt/intel/openvino_2021/bin/setupvars.sh
    ```

-3. Save and close the file: press the **Esc** key and type `:wq`.
+4. Save and close the file: press the **Esc** key and type `:wq`.

-4. To test your change, open a new terminal.
+5. To verify the change, open a new terminal.
 You will see `[setupvars.sh] OpenVINO environment initialized`.

    **Optional:** As an option if you don't want to change your shell profile, you can run the following script to temporarily set your environment variables: